 The Elon University School of Law opened in downtown Greensboro, North Carolina, in fall 2006 with a charter class of 100 students.
-The school builds on Elon University's national reputation for excellence in engaged learning and leadership education.
-It provides experiential opportunities for law students in a learning laboratory environment, with direct access to the region's major courts, law firms and government and nonprofit agencies.
-Elon law students acquire extensive knowledge of the law.
-They develop broad lawyering skills and learn how to listen, communicate and interact effectively and resolve conflict in the broad range of complex situations lawyers confront.
-They are empowered to improve our system of justice and make the world a better place.
-The School of Law produces a separate academic catalog, which can be accessed online at www.law.elon.edu.
+In fall 2015, Elon Law launched a fully redesigned curriculum that addresses widely recognized shortcomings of traditional legal education and enables students to earn a law degree in less time and at a lower cost.
+In addition, Elon Law provides more real-world experiences, logically sequenced curriculum, rigorous skills training, professional connections and engaged-learning experiences working with clients in five clinics and a renowned leadership program.
+The carefully crafted sequence of rigorous courses and immersive experiences integrate the best of traditional classroom instruction with highly experiential professional residency placements.
+Students are empowered to gain the knowledge, skills, judgment and professionalism that are crucial in today's world of law.
+The School of Law produces a separate academic catalog, which can be accessed online at law.elon.edu.
 Visiting and contacting campus Visitors to the university are welcome at all times.
 Administrative offices are open Monday through Friday from 8 a.m. until 5 p.m.
-The Office of Graduate Admissions is located on the Elon campus in the Powell Building and will move to the Inman Admissions Welcome Center in January 2015.
-Graduate Admissions can be reached at 336-278-7600 or 800-334-8448, ext.
-3 (Fax: 336-278-7699).
-You may also wish to contact us by email at gradadm@ elon.edu.
-For information about visiting the School of Law, contact the admissions office at 336-279-9200 or law@elon.edu.
+The Office of Graduate Admissions is located on the Elon campus in the Inman Admissions Welcome Center.
+Graduate Admissions can be reached at 336-278-7600.
+You may also wish to contact us by email at gradadm@elon.edu.
+For information about visiting the School of Law, contact the Admissions office at 336-279-9200 or law@elon.edu.
 The University does not discriminate on the basis of age, race, color, creed, sex, national or ethnic origin, disability, sexual orientation, gender identity or veteran's status or any other characteristic protected by law in the recruitment and admission of students, the recruitment and employment of faculty and staff or the operation of any of its programs.
 Students with documented disabilities may request in writing reasonable special services and accommodations.
 Questions should be directed to Ms. Susan Wise, disability services coordinator, Duke Hall, room 1081, (336) 278-6500.
 The university's Section 504 coordinator for students and Title IX coordinator is Dr. Jana Lynn Patterson, Student Health and Wellness Suite 104, (336) 278-7200.
-The university's Section 504 coordinator for applicants and current employees is Mr. Ronald Klepcyk, 314 W. Haggard Ave., (336) 278-5560.
+The university's Section 504 coordinator for applicants and current employees is Mr. John Lew, 314 W. Haggard Ave., (336) 278-5560.
 In accordance with the Student Right-to-Know and Campus Security Act, complete information regarding campus security policies and programs and campus crime statistics is available upon request from the Office of University Communications, 2030 Campus Box.
-Information regarding completion and graduation rates may be obtained from the Office of Admissions or at www.elon.edu/irweb.
-For support or to report an incident of bias, discrimination and/or harassment visit www.elon. edu/biasresponse.
+Information regarding completion and graduation rates may be obtained from the Office of Admissions or at elon.edu/irweb.
+For support or to report an incident of bias, discrimination and/or harassment visit elon.edu/biasresponse.